phonegap/phonegap-app-stockpile/README.md

 7. The Default redirect URI part is not used by this app, so put in any URL (preferably your own).
 I have used "https://phonegap.com" and "https://phonegap\.com" for the Redirect URI pattern.
 8. Prove you are not a robot, then click the Create integration button
 9. Your integration has been created.
 Click "Continue to integration details" to get your API key
 10. Your API key will be under "API Key (Client ID)" on the left.
-You'll need to use that instead of the dummy key in `Results.vue`
+You'll need to use that instead of the dummy key in `src/config.js`

 ### Clone